How to organize PDF and HTML files into folders so that the interesting one(s) to read can be found when needed.

 Nowadays we just Google whenever we need information about a subject.

-But what to do with scattered off-line information kept in local PDF, MHT or HTML files.
+But what to do with scattered off-line information kept in local PDF or HTML files.
+PDF files can be anything from a pamphlet or a handout to a complete e-book.

 Why bother :